 That will give you some time to get all the documents requested by immigration, such as residence proof.

-How long does it take to obtain a visa?
+How long does it take to obtain an Irish visa?

 The ideal time to apply for your visa is 6 to 8 weeks before you arrive in Ireland.
 After your appointment at the immigration post, the GNIB card will be sent to your address by postal mail in 8 weeks.